ztyyLV/web-twain-docs/indepth/development/upgrade.md

 That means, once you, as the maintainer, have finished upgrading your application to a newer `DWT` on the server side, the clients could face one of two situations

 * If the clients have installed the same or even newer minor version of `DWT` themselves (probably from another application that uses `DWT` ), they don't need to do anything;
 * If the clients never installed `DWT` or have an older version or a different new major version of it, they will be required to do a reinstallation of `DWT` .
-The process is described [here]({{site.indepth}}deployment/service.html#how-to-install-dwt).
+The process is described <a href="{{site.indepth}}deployment/service.html#how-to-install-dwt" target="_blank">here</a>

 ### WASM mode

-By comparison, if `DWT` runs only in the [WASM mode]({{site.indepth}}features/initialize.html#wasm-mode), the clients don't need to install anything themselves as the [WASM browsers]({{site.getstarted}}platform.html#wasm-browsers) will take care of the upgrade process.
+By comparison, if `DWT` runs only in the <a href="{{site.indepth}}features/initialize.html#wasm-mode" target="_blank">WASM mode</a>, the clients don't need to install anything themselves as the <a href="{{site.getstarted}}platform.html#wasm-browsers" target="_blank">WASM browsers</a> will take care of the upgrade process.
 What the clients may encounter is a slower-than-usual page load when they visit the application for the first time after the upgrade.

 Once upgraded, the old WASM files will continue to exist in the browser as cached data until it's purged by the browser or by the user.